mcrnjak/sel/README.md

 # SEL
 SEL stands for Simple Expression Language.
 It was created as an exercise of writing a parser and an interpreter for expressions.
-It is still a work in progress.

 * [Usage](#usage)
 * [Data Types](#data-types)